x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbQuery/explain_en.md

 }
 ```

-* Use the Detail option to view the detailed access plan for vertical partitions and use Expand option to expand all detailed information.
+* Use the Detail option to view the detailed access plan for table partitions and use Expand option to expand all detailed information.

 ```lang-javascript
 > db.maincs.maincl.find( { a : { $gt : 100 } } ).explain( { Detail : true, Expand : true } )